frisnit/STM32L476-radar/hardware/README.md

 UART --- output for serial display board (not detailed here and not used in the original demo)

 INPUT
-PA0	 --- ADC input (shared with the joystick centre button)
+PA0	 --- ADC input from amplifier (shared with the joystick centre button)
 ```